Freestone County, Texas

 Freestone County is a county in the east-central part of the U.S. state of Texas.
 As of the 2020 census, its population was 19,435.
 Its county seat is Fairfield.
 The county was created in 1850 and organized the next year.

 History

 Native Americans

-Archeological evidence of the farming Kichai band of the Caddoan Mississippian culture dates to 200 BCE in the area.
+Archeological evidence of the farming Kichai band of the Caddoan Mississippian culture dates to 200 BC in the area.

 The Hernando de Soto expedition of 1541 resulted in violent encounters with the Caddo Native Americans who occupied the area.
 Spanish and French missionaries carried smallpox, measles, malaria, and influenza as endemic diseases; the Caddo suffered epidemics, as they had no acquired immunity to these new diseases.
 Eventually, the Caddo were forced to reservations.

 The Tawakoni branch of Wichita Indians originated as a tribe north of Texas, but migrated south into East Texas.
 From 1843 onward, the Tawakoni were part of treaties made by both the Republic of Texas and the United States.
 The name of the Tawakoni was also sometimes spelled as Tehuacana.